A Survey on Adversarial Contention Resolution: Jamming-Resistant Contention Resolution

 In the case where multiple networks inhabit the same terrain, bandwidth may be scarce and inter-network communication may not be possible.
-In this setting, Richa~{et al.}~\cite{richa:jamming4} present a multiplicative weights update algorithm that allows each of the $k$ networks to obtain $\Omega(\epsilon^2\min\{\epsilon, 1/\mbox{poly}(k)\})$-fraction of the non-jammed slots.
+In this setting, Richa~{et al.}~\cite{richa:jamming4} present a multiplicative weights update algorithm that allows each of the $K$ networks to obtain $\Omega(\epsilon^2\min\{\epsilon, 1/\mbox{poly}(K)\})$-fraction of the non-jammed slots.

-A different approach is taken by Bender et al.~\cite{bender:how,BenderFGY19}, who address an adversary who is not constrained in its jamming.
+A different approach is taken by Bender et al.~\cite{bender:how,BenderFGY19}, who address an adversary that is not constrained in its jamming.
 A packet starts in an ``inactive'' state by listening to the channel, and if a sufficient number of empty slots are heard, the packet becomes ``active'' in the sense of making transmission attempts.
 This ``throttling'' mechanism gives time for contention to decrease, thus allowing active packets to succeed.
-An active packet will make transmission attempts, but in contrast to updating based on feedback in each slot, Bender et al.~\cite{bender:how,BenderFGY19} monotonically reduce the sending probability of each packet $u$ as roughly $1/s_u$, where $s_u$ is the number of slots since $u$ most recently started attempting to transmit (i.e., the age of $u$).
-Packet also listens (when not transmitting), and if a sufficient number of empty slots are heard, it resets $s_u=1$.
+An active packet $u$ will make transmission attempts, but in contrast to updating based on feedback in each slot, $u$ monotonically reduces its sending probability as roughly $1/s_u$, where $s_u$ is the number of slots since $u$ became active.
+Packet $u$ also listens (when not transmitting), and if a sufficient number of empty slots are heard, it resets $s_u=1$.
 Here, they show expected constant throughput, with each packet making an expected number of transmission attempts that is polylogarithmic in $n+J$, where $J$ is the total number of jammed slots during which there exists at least one packet.
-An analogous result is also given for the case of infinite packets, illustrating constant throughput and an expected average number of transmission attempts that is polylogarithmic in $\eta_t+J_t$, where $\eta_t$ is the maximum number of concurrently sent packets in the system before slot $t$, and $J_t$ is the number of jammed slots before slot $t$.

-For the wakeup problem (recall Section~\ref{sec:wakeup-problem}), Chlebus et al.~\cite{Chlebus:2016:SWM:2882263.2882514} consider a multi-channel setting where there are $k$ out of $n$ \things activated, each of which may access $b$ channels simultaneously in any round.
-The adversary is a random jammer: each channel is jammed independently and uniformly with known probability $p<1$ per round.
-The authors present two deterministic algorithms for unknown $k$ that succeed with probability $1-O(1/\texttt{poly}(n))$, the first with latency $O(k\log(n)\log^{1/b}k/\log(1/p))$, and the second with latency $O((k/b)\log(n)\log(b\log(n))/\log(1/p))$ when $b = \Omega(\log( b\log n))$.
+Here, again, it is worth highlighting the related result by Chang et al. \cite{ChangJP19} improves on this number of transmission attempts.